 - Reserving a book from another library (inter-library loans).
 This service is for our patrons only.
 The Chittenden County HomeCard patrons are asked to request inter-library loans from their home library.

-HomeCard is a county-wide cooperative library system which has served most Chittenden County library patrons since 1994.
-Participating outside of Chittenden County are libraries in Cambridge/Jeffersonville and Grand Isle.
+HomeCard is a multi-county cooperative library system which has served most Chittenden County library patrons since 1994.
+Participating outside of Chittenden County are libraries in Cambridge/Jeffersonville, Fairfax, Georgia, Grand Isle, and South Hero.

 To participate in the HomeCard system: